 Recommended by James from The Travel Scribes

-It’s a true diver’s paradise, you can spend many days either diving or snorkelling on the multi-coloured reefs of the Andaman Sea, going out to places like Hin Daeng, Hin Maung or Racha Noi to see the lavender-tinted corals or checking out the acclaimed King Cruise Wreck.
+It’s a true diver’s paradise, you can spend many days either diving or snorkeling on the multi-colored reefs of the Andaman Sea, going out to places like Hin Daeng, Hin Maung, or Racha Noi to see the lavender-tinted corals, or checking out the acclaimed King Cruise Wreck.

 17. Ao Nang